How to start a chainsaw

-Before starting your chainsaw, be sure to read the instruction manual for your saw since controls may vary by saw model.
-And observe regulations in your area.
+Before starting your chainsaw, be sure to read the operator’s manual for your particular saw since controls may vary between different models.
+Also, make sure you always observe regulations in your area.

 The chain brake should be activated when you start the chainsaw.
-Many chainsaw models can be started in what is known as half-throttle position.
-The chain can then rotate if the chain brake is not activated.
-There are two safe positions to start your chainsaw: on the ground or with the saw between your legs.
+Many chainsaw models can be started in what is known as ‘half-throttle’ position.
+In this position, the chain can rotate – if the chain brake is not activated.
+There are two safe positions to start your chainsaw: on the ground, or with the saw between your legs.

 Activate the chain brake.

 If the saw is equipped with Air Purge/fuel pump, press the bulb (prime) a few times until the fuel becomes visible and enters the carburettor.

 Activate the choke and (on certain models) press the decompression control.

 Pull the starter handle until the engine fires.
 Push the choke (half-throttle) and pull again until the saw starts.

 Accelerate (rev) so that the engine idles and then release the chain brake.

 The chainsaw starts without the choke when the engine is hot.
 Follow the instructions above, but omit the points relating to the choke.
 If the engine is difficult to start, apply half-throttle.
 You access the half-throttle function by first fully activating the choke.
 Then move the control back.

 Should your saw not pass any of the following inspections, you shouldn’t under any circumstances use it.